JeannRezende7/jeannrezende7/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

 - 🔭 I’m currently working on Alterdata Technology
-- 💻 I’m currently learning Java,Delphi, Automated Tests,Agile Methods with Scrum and Kanban
+- 💻 I’m currently learning Java,Delphi,HTML,CSS,JS, Automated Tests,Agile Methods with Scrum and Kanban
 - 🔧 VSCode,Delphi 10,Postman, Git and Github.
 - ✨ Learning is continuous and there will always be a next level